-Please do speak with a member of the Sixth Form team if you have any specific needs, which you feel may be having an impact on your learning.
+Please do speak with a member of the Sixth Form team if you have any specific needs which you feel may be having an impact on your learning.
 It may be possible to arrange additional support for examinations and help with your class work.

-Students who have identified needs or exam concessions will meet with their Head of Year within the first three weeks of term.
+Students who have identified needs or exam concessions will meet with Raising Standards Leader - Welfare within the first three weeks of term.